-Polycystic Ovarian Syndrome (PCOS), also known as Polycystic Ovarian Disease (PCOD), is often caused by a hormonal imbalance brought on by Insulin Resistance-related obesity.
-PCOS is a disorder that affects an estimated 5-10 percent of women and is a leading cause of infertility.
+Polycystic Ovarian Syndrome (PCOS) is often caused by a hormonal imbalance brought on by Insulin Resistance-related obesity.
+PCOS is a disorder that affects an estimated 25-30 percent of women and is a leading cause of infertility and other devastating symptoms.
 A root cause of PCOS is Insulin Resistance.

 PCOS is one of the most common female endocrine (or hormonal) disorders and is characterized by multiple abnormal cysts in the ovaries.

 Researchers have also found a link between Polycystic Ovarian Syndrome and other metabolic conditions, such as high levels of obesity, high levels of LDL (the “bad” cholesterol), and high blood pressure, all of which are risk factors for coronary heart disease, as well as symptoms of Metabolic Syndrome.
 Also known as Syndrome X, this disorder can substantially increase the chances of developing cardiovascular disease.

 These findings substantially raise the bar on the seriousness of PCOS and make it even more important that physicians correctly diagnose PCOS and recommend appropriate therapy.